-Vehicles failing to meet minimum environmental requirements will not receive a DGT label, ie, gasoline-powered vehicles registered before January 2000 and diesel vehicles registered before January 2006.
+Vehicles failing to meet minimum environmental requirements will not receive a DGT label.
 These vehicles are the ones most affected by mobility restriction or banning measures.
+For passengers cars, are affected gasoline-powered vehicles registered before January 2000 and diesel vehicles registered before January 2006.

 B (yellow label)

 Gasoline-powered passenger cars and light vans registered after January 2000 and diesel passenger cars and light vans registered after January 2006.
 Vehicles with more than 8 seats and those used to transport goods registered after 2005 also use this label.
 These gasoline-powered vehicles must meet Euro 3 regulations whereas diesel vehicles must meet Euro 4 and 5 regulations.